nfriedly/nfriedly.com/src/documents/projects/0150-node-unblocker.html.md

 Was originally built on Node.js 0.4, and has since been updated to take advantages of changes introduced in 0.6, 0.8, 0.10, and soon 0.12.

 Continuos Deployment: After each GitHub push, Travis CI automatically runs the tests and deploys to Heroku if everything passes.
+Application is then monitored by New Relic, and reportedly serving upwards of 1200 requests per minute on a single Heroku instance.

 Open Source: <a href="https://github.com/nfriedly/node-unblocker">https://github.com/nfriedly/node-unblocker</a>